Jackson County DWI Guide

 Critical Deadlines

-- Court Appearance Dates: Your release paperwork will specify your initial court appearance date (arraignment).
+- Court Appearance Date: Your first court date (arraignment) will be listed on your release paperwork.
 Missing this date will result in a warrant for your arrest.

-- License Suspension Timeline: If you don't request an ALR hearing, or if you lose the hearing, your license suspension will begin 40 days after your arrest.
-The length of the suspension depends on the circumstances of your case and prior convictions.
+- License Suspension Timeline: If you fail to request an ALR hearing or lose the hearing, your license will be suspended.
+The length of suspension depends on whether you failed or refused a breath/blood test.

 Local Resources